 Have a coke, a smile, and a scholarship.

 Music, drama and comedy abound in the 2011-2012 season for Fort Hays State University's Department of Music and Theatre.

 Barton Community College, Great Bend, Kan., has announced students qualifying for Merit Scholarships for the 2011-12 academic year.
 These scholarships are administered by Barton's Financial Aid Office.
 The following students, listed by hometown, have qualified for Merit Scholarships:

-The Barton Community College Foundation presents scholarships each year from funds received through its fund-raising events, endowments and annual scholarship gifts.
-For the 2011-12 academic year, the BCC Foundation has selected the following students (listed by hometown) for scholarship offers:
+The Barton Community College Foundation presents scholarships each year from funds received through its fundraising events, endowments and annual scholarship gifts.
+For the 2014-15 academic year, the Foundation has selected the following students for scholarship offers:

 Step It Up For A Cure is an organization in Hays sponsored by Alexis Pfannenstiel and a Fort Hays State University Leadership 310 team.
 They are making it their mission to minimize the impact of diabetes in the community by contributing funding to the Juvenile Diabetes Research Foundation and educating the general public about signs and symptoms of diabetes.